linnovate/openideal/README.md

 OI is based on Drupal, and therefore it is modular, and allows growth and adaptation to the organization’s specific needs.
 These adaptations may include a unique design, polls and surveys, interfacing with external applications or adapting the interface to a range of devices ans apis.

 ## Prerequisites:
-OpenideaL relies heavily upon [Drupal](https://www.drupal.org/) and is subject to its system requirements.
-OpenIdeaL will require several additional packages and tools from the Drupal dependencies pre-installed to build OpenIdeaL.
-For the best experience, we recommend ensuring that you have satisfied the [Drupal System Requirements](https://www.drupal.org/docs/system-requirements) before moving forward.
+Since OpenideaL relies on [Drupal](https://www.drupal.org/) and is subject to its system requirements, it is recommended ensuring that you have satisfied the [Drupal System Requirements](https://www.drupal.org/docs/system-requirements) before moving forward.

 ## Build